salsita/react-training/src/modules/crud/README.md

 ## Integration

-Combine `crud- reducer` into your root reducer.
+Combine `crud-reducer` into your root reducer.

 ## Public interface